bcbio/bcbio-nextgen/docs/contents/parallel.rst

 has 128GB of RAM, the corresponding command would be ``qconf -mattr exechost complex_values mem_free=128G myngshost``

+There are also special ``-r`` resources parameters to support the pipeline:

+- ``-r conmem=4`` -- Specify the memory for the controller process, in Gb.
+This currently applies to SLURM processing and defaults to 4Gb.

+- ``-r mincores=16`` -- Specify the minimum number of cores to batch together for parallel single core processes like variant calling.
+This will run multiple processes together under a single submission to allow sharing of resources like memory, which is helpful when a small percentage of the time a process like variant calling will use a lot of memory.
+By default, bcbio will calculate ``mincores`` based on specifications for multicore calling so this doesn't normally require a user to set.

 .. _qsub man page: http://gridscheduler.sourceforge.net/htmlman/htmlman1/qsub.html
 .. _IPython parallel: http://ipython.org/ipython-doc/dev/index.html
 .. _pyzmq: https://github.com/zeromq/pyzmq